AvrilHunter/nc-news-project/notes.md

 How to clear the error when you click the home button

-Next page and change limits

-Make topics and sort by all connected in the flex.

 Make votes component universal for commments and articles

 Make the newspaper logo white